The Wilds … Empowering People. Saving Wildlife.

 One of Ohio’s most unique destinations is right here in Muskingum County.
 A place where threatened and endangered animals from all over the world – rhinos, giraffes, antelope and now cheetahs – live in mixed-species groups, roaming expansive natural habitats.
 A place where scientists and educators are working to better understand and conserve the world’s animals and natural resources.
 A place where visitors can encounter and learn about nature and wildlife.
-A place called the Wilds.
+A place called The Wilds.

-Members of the Wilds can also book a stay at theLodge at the Wilds, a private retreat secluded along one of the most scenic lakes on the property.
+Book a stay at the Lodge at The Wilds, a private retreat secluded along one of the most scenic lakes on the property.
 This luxury cabin sleeps 12 and offers a quiet spot for meetings, specials events and family getaways.

-Rounding out your experience at the Wilds is the Overlook Café, offering a variety of dining options, and the Gift Market, with a wide selection of nature-themed clothing, books, toys and artwork.
+Rounding out your experience at The Wilds is the Overlook Café, offering a variety of dining options, and the Gift Market, with a wide selection of nature-themed clothing, books, toys and artwork.
 Scenic picnic areas are also available.

 Pre-scheduled groups of 20 or more qualify for discounts, and can call ahead to arrange for private tours and catered buffet or deli lunches.

 The Wilds is open to the public 9 a.m. to 4 p.m. daily May through October.
 Open Memorial Day and Labor Day.

 9 a.m. to 4 p.m. daily May through October.
 Open Memorial Day and Labor Day.